11 Slamming Spam Recipes That Will Have You Wanting More

 Spam Away

-Love or hate it, Spam has developed a cult following since being invented in 1937.
-Though the salty canned meat may be repulsive to some, its versatility and flavor can be used to elevate a great number of dishes.
-It can also hold its own as the star of a dish — commonly enjoyed with a side of white rice and a fried egg.
-What's your favorite recipe using Spam?
-Let us know in the comments.
+Love it or hate it, Spam has developed a cult following since it was invented in 1937.
+Though the salty canned meat may be off-putting to some, its versatility, convenience, and flavor can be used to elevate a great number of dishes.
+It's also a good source of protein and can hold its own as the star of a dish — commonly enjoyed with a side of white rice and a fried egg.
+We tracked down 28 delicious spam recipes for you to try at home.

 Spam Musubi